Niessy/domluna.me/content/blog/meta-learning/index.md

 ![Losses](./losses.png)

 Cool!
 Both FOMAML and Reptile learn a very useful representation within a few updates.
-Both the transfer and random models perform poorly, as we would probably expect.
+Both the transfer and random models perform poorly, as we would expect.

 ### Notes

 * The sine wave problem is susceptible to loss divergence (loss -> inf).
 The Xavier initialization, especially for the initial layer, `Linear(1, 64)` seems to be particularly important.
 I tinkered with optimizers a fair amount, I was suprised `ADAM` didn't perform well.
 * `Descent(0.02)` performs much better than `Descent(0.01)` as the inner optimizer.
 I hypothesize this is due to the small amount of updates in the inner loop thus it's particularly important to learn quickly.
-* `relu` perform worse than `tanh` - the predicted sine wave isn't as smooth.
+* `relu` performs worse than `tanh` - the predicted sine wave isn't as smooth.
 * Learning the structure of a sine wave internally then scaling and shifting it during finetuning is super awesome.